 After the feast, turn the leftover turkey carcass into a rich, flavorful broth using some simple vegetables and herbs.
 You'll have about 2 quarts of homemade turkey broth, perfect for freezing or making soup.

-To a Dutch oven or large stock pot, add turkey carcass and cold water to cover (see note 2).
+To a Dutch oven or large stock pot, add turkey carcass and enough cold water to cover it (see note 2).

 Over medium-high heat, bring to a boil.
 Immediately reduce heat to low and skim the foam off the top.

 To the pot add onion, carrot, celery, and salt.
 If desired, tie parsley stems, thyme, garlic, bay leaf, and peppercorns to make a sachet or add loosely to the pot (see note 5).